-Fight the New Drug is officially 10 years old!
+Fight the New Drug officially turned 10 years old this year!

 Here’s where we stand, 10 years after starting: